ubisoft/ubisoft-laforge-ZeroEGGS/README.md

 python ./generate.py -o "../data/outputs/v1/options_file.json" -c "../data/test/evaluation.csv"
 ```

+## Rendering

+A compatible FBX file along with a MotionBuilder *bvh2fbx* script is provided in `./bvh2fbx` folder.
+You need to modify the path
+to your python environment in `bvh2fbx.py` and the paths to the MotionBuilder plugins and executable in `bvh2fbx.bat` scripts.
+Put all the pairs of bvh and wav files (with the same name) in the `./bvh2fbx/Rendered` folder and run `bvh2fbx.bat` script.

 ## Citation

 If you use this code and dataset, please cite our paper